 |Life span||3-25 years||1 year|

-GPS offers an even more powerful version of asset tracking than active RFID tags.
+GPS offers an even more powerful version of asset monitoring than active RFID tags.
 The major difference in the benefits offered by RFID and GPS is the frequency, amount, and type of data each one can log.
 RFID can send data, but only when logged by a handheld reader; meanwhile, a GPS can bounce signals off a satellite, delivering them directly to its software anywhere in the world as frequently as every five seconds.

-GPS hardware units are slightly larger than active RFID tags.
+GPS hardware units (pictured below) are slightly larger than active RFID tags.
 These units can be plugged into a vehicle or directly wired to its engine, which allows them to track engine status, log when the ignition turns on and off, and calculate how many hours it has been in operation.
 Many GPS trackers can send automatic text or email alerts to managers, letting them know details like when a driver takes a turn too hard, or passes outside of a certain geographic region.

 While RFID is used for keeping track of fixed and movable assets, GPS is specifically oriented towards large, high-value movable assets, from construction equipment to forklifts and other vehicles.
-Since GPS trackers can tell managers where their assets are in real time, managers can be sure of exactly where their assets are, rather than just checking in at individual locations, as they do with RFID tracking systems.
+Since GPS trackers can tell managers where their assets are in real-time, managers can be sure of exactly where their assets are, rather than just checking in at individual locations, as they do with RFID tracking systems.

 |Average cost per device||$0.25-$50||$100-$300|